Lobby Visits For Advocacy: Planning a Virtual Lobby Day

 Have a real connection: Legislators are meant to be public servants, but for most, during a lobby day that is usually only true if they are being lobbied by their own constituents (and bonus points if they are also a consistent voter).
 Therefore, it’s highly encouraged to have as many constituents of your target legislators in your group on the day of your lobby visit.
 However, you should also balance that with those folks who are directly impacted by the issue you are lobbying or advocating for.

-COVID-19 UPDATE: With lobby days turning to the virtual arena or some over the phone, you can use that to your benefit to get even more involvement of the target legislator’s constituents because people don’t have to take as much time out of their personal life, since they don’t have to physically travel anywhere.
+COVID-19 UPDATE: With traditional lobby days turning to the virtual lobby days or some over the phone, you can use that to your benefit to get even more involvement of the target legislator’s constituents because people don’t have to take as much time out of their personal life, since they don’t have to physically travel anywhere.

 Be prepared: It takes a good amount of organization and effort to recruit for and plan a lobby day visit, so don't just show up.
 You need to have a plan and be very clear on what your messages and talking points are, which may vary based on the legislator.
 You also should be very clear with your volunteers about what they are asking their legislators to do.
 Are they asking to vote a certain way on a bill?
 Is the ask to co-sponsor a piece of legislation?
 Or is it to include your issue in budgeting allocations?
 Knowing that having the undivided attention of your legislator is rare, try and think one-step further and plan what your follow up steps will be, so you can address them at the end of your visit.